-Upon entering the program, each student will be assigned a first-year advisor to help guide them through the first year of the program; this advisor will also conduct the student's first annual review.
+Newly admitted Ph.D. students will be assigned a first-year advisor to help guide them through the first year of the program; this advisor will also conduct the student's first annual review.
 During the first year of study, doctoral students should discuss ideas for possible dissertation topics with their First Year Advisor.